estebanmunchjones2019/react-hooks-article/readme.md

 4. Once the component `Posts.js` or `Widget.js` has been rendered, the second time it re-renders, the `useEffect's` callback function is called again, and that's when the API is hit.

-   As a side note, if we had another `useEffect` inside `Posts.js` for example, that function will be called **at the same time** as the `useEffect` inside `useApi`.
+   As a side note, if we had another `useEffect` inside `Posts.js` for example, that function will be called **at the same time** as the `useEffect` inside `usePosts`.

 5. We return the `apiData` array, as we wanna use it for displaying some posts in the UI.
-The good thing is that when the variable `apiData` is updated inside `useApi` hook, that will trigger a re-render on `Posts.js` or `Widget.js` and the updated value of `useApi` will be reflected on the template!
+The good thing is that when the variable `apiData` is updated inside `usePosts` hook, that will trigger a re-render on `Posts.js` or `Widget.js` and the updated value of `usePosts` will be reflected on the template!

 6. Then we export the hook, so we can call it inside components.